Free Legal Help for Texas Veterans

 Serves Dallas County - Dallas, TX

 On the first Friday of every month, the Dallas Volunteer Attorney Program hosts a free legal clinic for veterans in need of legal help in civil cases.
+(Note: In person legal clinics may be on hold due to COVID-19.)

 Serves Harris County - Houston, TX